Six Nations: England breakdown

-Old dog: Tom Wood, below, has some mileage on the clock and, labelled “ordinary” by the new coach, the flanker will be revelling in this, his second coming.
+Old dog: Tom Wood has some mileage on the clock and, labelled “ordinary” by the new coach, the flanker will be revelling in this, his second coming.

 New face: Matt Mullin isn’t exactly a new face with 13 caps over seven years but nor would he be in this squad if Mako Vunipola and Joe Marler were both fit.